Phalcode/gamevault-docs/docs/server-docs/adding-games.md

 sidebar_position: 3
 ---

-# Adding Games to Crackpipe
+# Adding Games to GameVault

 If you wish to add games to your server but are struggling with unorganized files, varying file formats, and compressed files, you have come to the right place.
-In this chapter, you will learn the correct process to add games to your Crackpipe server.
+In this chapter, you will learn the correct process to add games to your GameVault server.

 ## Before You Begin